Ideal for Summer Season

 - St. Mary's Island

 - Day 4

-Anchoring down in the pretty harbour you are inevitably drawn to the popular cobbled streets of the surrounding settlements.
+Anchoring down in the pretty harbor you are inevitably drawn to the popular cobbled streets of the surrounding settlements.
 Looking up and around, the medieval architecture is well preserved and gives an atmosphere of jumping back through time.
-The culturally rich destination of Korcula offers many insights in to the way of life for local residents, starting with sword dancing.
+The culturally rich destination of Korčula offers many insights into the way of life for local residents, starting with sword dancing.
 Including many traditional dances like the Moreska, you can watch some sword dancing in village squares and maybe even ask for a demonstration from willing residents.

 - Day 5